buraksarac/NeuralNetworkOpenCL/README.md

 Performance:
  I have amd 8350 8 core processor overlocked to 4.6 ghz and 16 gb ram, sapphire toxic r9 280x.
-On my system each neural calculation took: for 8 core: 20 ms.
+On my system each neural calculation took 20 ms.

 Memory:
  NeuralNetwork designed to handle EEG data so quite memory hungry.
 All inputs will be loaded into memory including hiddenlayer, error and delta values.
 Valgrind (memory leak tool for C++) reports no error and on my system it is using aroung 1gb memory for the sample data.
 I have also developed Cuda and MPI versions for large dataset to share every single iteration between machines.
 Soon I will be sharing them too.